Vera Cathcart, Countess Cathcart

-Vera Estelle Cathcart, Countess Cathcat (14 May 1892 – April 1993) was a South African writer and actress.

-Early life

-Vera Estelle Fraser was born 14 May 1892 at Cape Town, Cape Colony.
-She was a daughter of John Fraser of Cape Town.

-Career

-Following her divorce from Lord Cathcart, she wrote the play Ashes of Love which was staged in London, Washington, D.C., and New York City where she succeeded Earl Carroll as the producer of the show.
-In addition she wrote other plays and several novels, including The Woman Tempted.
+Vera Estelle Cathcart, Countess Cathcart (14 May 1892 – April 1993) was a South African writer and actress.
+She wrote the play Ashes of Love, which was staged in London, Washington, D.C., and New York City where she succeeded Earl Carroll as the producer of the show.
+She wrote other plays and several novels, including The Woman Tempted.

-Personal life
+Biography

+Vera Estelle Raubenheimer was born 14 May 1892 at Cape Town, Cape Colony, the daughter of Anthony Raubenheimer of Cape Town.
+In 1929, Vera told the New York Times that she had been married in 1908.
+After that, she went by the name Vera Fraser.

-In September 1910, Vera married Captain Henry de Grey Warter of Cruckmeole in Shropshire, in London.
-Before he was killed at the Battle of the Somme in France, they were the parents of two children:
+In September 1910, Vera married Captain Henry de Grey Warter (1885-1917) of Cruckmeole in Shropshire.
+Before he was killed in battle in World War I, they had two children: